People

 Dr. Campbell has held post-doctoral fellowships at The Metropolitan Museum of Art; the Harvard University Center for Italian Renaissance Studies at Villa I Tatti in Florence and the Center for Advanced Study in the Visual Arts, National Gallery, Washington.

-Anjan Chatterjee is the Frank A. and Gwladys H. Elliott Professor and chair of neurology at Pennsylvania Hospital.
+Anjan Chatterjee is a Professor of Neurology, Psychology, and Architecture and the founding Director of the Penn Center for Neuroaesthetics.
 He is a member of the Center for Cognitive Neuroscience and the Center for Neuroscience and Society at the University of Pennsylvania.
 He received his B.A. in Philosophy from Haverford College and his M.D. from the University of Pennsylvania and completed his neurology residency at the University of Chicago.
 Dr. Chatterjee’s clinical practice focuses on patients with cognitive disorders, and his research addresses questions about spatial cognition and language, attention, neuroethics and neuroaesthetics.

 Dr. Ed Connor is a professor of neuroscience at the Johns Hopkins University School of Medicine.
 He has served as director of the Zanvyl Krieger Mind/Brain Institute since 2007.
-His research examines object synthesis in the higher-level visual cortex.
+His research analyzes how the brain transforms visual images into knowledge about the world.

 Dr. Connor earned his Ph.D. in neuroscience from Johns Hopkins in 1989.
 After postdoctoral studies at the California Institute of Technology and Washington University, he joined the Johns Hopkins Neuroscience Department in 1996.